v2-mini/v2-mini-robot/README.md

 - `keyboard` - control the robot using keyboard commands (default).
 - `gamepad` - control the robot using the logitec gamepad.

-`remote`

-- `true` - teleop V2Mini from a remote ROS PC.
-- `false` - teleop V2Mini directly using a monitor or TeamViewer for feedback (default).

 `use_torso`

 - `false` - ignore the torso firmware node.
 Use this option when you wish to run the robot without the torso.